2013 Land Rover Range Rover Evoque Interior

 - "One of the nicest features of the Evoque is its interior.
 The steel unit-body is stiff and there wasn’t a single squeak found, not a panel out of place, or stitch gone wrong." -- Road and Track (2012)

 According to auto writers, cabin space in the five-seat Range Rover Evoque varies depending on body style.
 The front seats are spacious, but reviewers complain about poor visibility.
 They say that the Range Rover Evoque’s low roofline and small rear and side windows limit what the driver can see.
-Like many luxury compact SUVs, test drivers suggest limiting the back seat to two passengers, and add that many passengers will feel cramped, particularly in the two-door model.
+As with many luxury compact SUVs, test drivers suggest limiting the back seat to two passengers, and add that many passengers will feel cramped, particularly in the two-door model.
 They suggest that shoppers who will have rear passengers frequently get the four-door models because the extra doors make entry and exit easier.

 - "Headroom and legroom are plentiful.
 Rear visibility is hampered by the vehicle's sloping rear roof line; narrow rear side windows; and small, raked rear window." -- Consumer Guide (front seats, 2012)